apptitudes/SlidingMenuJS/README.md

 * LightWeight
 * Implement Ajax loading for content page
 * Support native browser navigation (previous and next button)
-* Device Rotation support (Orientation change is detected and both menu and content adjusts their positions)
+* Device Rotation support (Orientation change is detected and both menu and content adjust their positions)

-Which features we doesn't support ?
+What features aren't supported ?
 -----------
 * __Gestures__ : we wanted this menu to work on "old" devices, htc hero for example which doesn't support gestures.